Global and local helicity-preservation in the finite element discretization of magnetic relaxation: The Lagrange multiplier scheme

 naturally has a saddle point structure due to the presence of the Lagrange multipliers.
 We group the degrees of freedom into a vector of \emph{physical fields},

 and a vector of \emph{Lagrange multipliers},

 which yields a $2\times2$ block system

-The right hand side functions $f_{\mathrm{f}}$ and $f_{\mathrm{\lambda}}$ are the residual in the Newton iterations.
+The right-hand side functions $f_{\mathrm{f}}$ and $f_{\mathrm{\lambda}}$ are the residual in the Newton iterations.
 We solve~\eqref{eq:block-system} with a block preconditioner.
 We first use flexible GMRES \cite{saad1993flexible} as the outermost solver.
 We then split the physical fields from the Lagrange multipliers.
 More precisely, we use the full block factorization preconditioner \cite{murphy2000,ipsen2001}

 where $S = -\,C A^{-1} B$ is the Schur complement.
 The physical block is then solved by a direct solver; we employ MUMPS~\cite{amestoy2001}.
 The Schur complement involves only two scalar multipliers.
 A GMRES with a maximum $2$ iterations is applied, which is sufficient in exact arithmetic.
 All operations are performed in a matrix-free way, except for the direct solve of $A$.
 The above solver is implemented using PETSc's built-in Schur complement infrastructure \cite{petsc-user-ref}.